alan2207/react-query-auth/README.md

 ## Prerequisites

-It is required to have `react-query` library installed and configured.
+It is required to have `@tanstack/react-query` library installed and configured.

 ## Installation